$0 Vietnam → South Korea E-7 Work Visa Guide — Quick-Start Checklist

 The ARC is step one of building your legal life in Korea.
 Vietnamese professionals on an E-7 visa who are thinking long-term should be aware that the ARC registration date is also the starting point for calculating continuous residency — a factor that matters when applying for F-2 long-term residency or the F-5 permanent residency.

-The E-7 to F-2 pathway requires at least two years of continuous legal stay.
+The E-7 to F-2 pathway has route-specific residence, income, language, and status requirements.
 The ARC registration date must align cleanly with your residency record.
 Any gaps (expired ARC, address not updated, late renewals) show up in the immigration database and can raise questions during F-2 assessment.

 If you are navigating the full E-7 visa process — from credential verification at VN-NARIC in Vietnam through to the ARC registration and eventual residency transition — the Vietnam to Korea E-7 Work Visa Guide walks through each phase with the documentation specifics, timelines, and strategic checkpoints that make the difference between a smooth application and a costly delay.

-The ARC itself takes two to three weeks.
+The ARC timing depends on the office and application volume.
 The institutional literacy to use it well takes longer — start building it now.

 Get Your Free Vietnam → South Korea E-7 Work Visa Guide — Quick-Start Checklist